Alaska officials release new details on milk, sealant mix-up

 Some students were taken by parents for medical treatment, the statement said.
 As of Wednesday evening, the students “are recovering, and some are fully recovered,” it said.

 The district said it is examining its protocols for emergency communications.
 It said the warehouse was inspected and now contains only food items.
-The child-care program remains open.
+The child care program remains open.

 Inspectors with the Alaska Department of Environmental Conservation are also conducting a more thorough investigation, the statement said.